tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Video-Search/quickstarts/csharp.md

 ## <a name="create-and-initialize-a-project"></a>Projekt létrehozása és inicializálása

-1. Hozzon létre egy új konzolos megoldást a Visual Studióban.
+1. Create a new console solution in Visual Studio.
 Ezután adja hozzá a következő névtereket a fő kódfájlhoz.

     ```csharp
     using System;